ForbesLindesay/QJS/README.md

 I will accept pull requests that fix these, and I intend to fix all of them in the near future.
 In the mean time, if I find it and can't fix it I document it.

- - Await in catch blocks
+ - yield in catch blocks
- - Finally blocks where there's an await in the try block (or the finally block)
+ - Finally blocks where there's an yield in the try block (or the finally block)
- - Lazy operations such as `&&` and `||` are not always as lazy as they should be if there's an await on the right hand side of the expression.
+ - Lazy operations such as `&&` and `||` are not always as lazy as they should be if there's an yield on the right hand side of the expression.
- - Select Case with an await statement in it.
+ - Select Case with an yield statement in it.